lohitk1/most-active-cookie/README.md

 ● Cookies in the log file are sorted by timestamp (most recent occurrence is first line of the file).

 ## Build Executable
+### Option 1 - Pybuilder Build
+ - Make sure you have cloned the main branch
  - Install python3 on your system
  - Make sure you pip install pybuilder.
 Run command:
  ~~~